mia-platform/documentation/docs/business_suite/update_cms.md

 In the "variables" section you can find **"CMS_VERSION"**, which must be updated with the latest available or desired version of the CMS.
 At this point, the CMS in test is saved and displayed.

-!!!
-Note

-The automatic update of the CMS version only happens for the **test** environment.
-In fact, in the ".gitlab-ci.yml" file in the "script" section you can see that the test environment is configured in such a way as to automatically update the git version.

 ### Second step

-Proceed with the **configuration for preprod and prod** environments.
+Proceed with the **configuration for Gitlab CI** .
 To do this the path on git is:

-`>projectnam/config/.gitlab-ci.yml`
+`>projectname/config/.gitlab-ci.yml`

-In the file you can find the configuration of all environments (development, preprod and cloud), consisting of three sections:
+In the file you can find the configuration of all environments (development, preprod and cloud).

-* internship;

-* variables;

-* variables only.

-For both preprod and cloud environments, in the "variables" section you can update the CMS version to the **"CMS_IMAGE_NAME"** field.
+For each environments, in the "variables" section you can update the CMS version to the **"CMS_IMAGE_NAME"** field.

+!!! warning
-Then you should **save** and **deploy** the project from the API Console in both environments.
-At this point it will be possible to see the updated CMS version also in preprod and cloud environments.
+    You should **save** and **deploy** the project from the API Console in each environments.
+Only after the deploy it will be possible to see the updated CMS version in each environments.